SKom2/kotlin-js-text-editor/task1.md

 ## Conclusion

-The project offers opportunities for a creative approach to front-end development and requires a deep understanding of modern technologies and flexibility in implementing tasks.
+The project offers opportunities for a creative approach to development and requires a deep understanding of modern technologies and flexibility in implementing tasks.
 ​